yegor256/blog/_drafts/_data.md

 has only one interface and two classes.
 I call the first one "fat" because it returns interfaces, which already implement the functionality we are looking for, and we don't need to cover them with additional decorators or adapters.
-Its hierachy of _three_ interfaces is rich enough to give us everything we need.
+Its hierarchy of _three_ interfaces is rich enough to give us everything we need.
 That's why it's fat.
 The second one, on other hand is pretty _skinny_, there is only one interface, which returns us plain text data, which we have to parse on our own.
 We need to _dress them up_.

-It seems that the the skinny design is better, for a number of reasons:
+It seems that the skinny design is better, for a number of reasons:

 * **Extendability**.
   The skinny design is definitely easier to extend.
 In order